opendataby/website/README.md

 ## Requirements

-In order to make changes here you need a way to run PHP scripts on your local machine and a database.
+In order to make changes here you need a way to run PHP scripts (also from the command line) on your local machine and a database.
 Apps like MAMP, XAMPP and any LAMP/LEMP stacks will do just fine.

 Sanitized version of the database to start with can be requested by saying hello to help@opendata.by (briefly introduce yourself).

 To work on styling you don't need LAMP/LEMP stack at all, as you can save the static page to your local machine and edit theme files directly in the repository.
 Theme path is `/docroot/sites/all/themes/data_radix`.
 You need a way to compile CSS files from SCSS (i.e. Compass).

-## Initial configuration
+## Initial installation and configuration

+1. Pull the `dev` branch from this repository

+2. Provided that you have Composer ready, run `composer install`.
+It will download all required libraries.

+3. Run `.bin/phing update` to rebuild the local website according to the latest changes from Git.

 Make sure the website has the English locale, otherwise all exports will be screwed.
 Insert the following code into settings.local.php (the same file with db connection details):